Skip to main content

 Key Takeaways

-- Virginia has three types of protective orders: emergency protective orders, preliminary protective orders, and permanent protective orders.
+• Virginia has three types of restraining orders: emergency protective orders, preliminary protective orders, and permanent protective orders.

-At Randall & Bruch, PC, our Virginia protective order attorneys understand the laws surrounding these issues and are ready to help.
+At Randall, McClenney, Daniels & Dunn, our Virginia protective order / restraining order attorneys understand the laws surrounding these issues and are ready to help.
 We work to help you by restricting the terms of the protective order or getting the order dismissed so your life is not completely derailed.
-Our family lawyers regularly assist clients in the Southampton, Emporia, Brunswick, Virginia Beach, and Suffolk areas, so do not hesitate to call us today for a free consultation.
+Our family lawyers regularly assist clients in the Southampton, Emporia, Brunswick, Virginia Beach, and Suffolk areas, so do not hesitate to call us today for a consultation.

-Virginia courts can issue three types of protective orders: Emergency, preliminary, and final protective orders.
+Virginia courts can issue three types of restraining orders: Emergency, preliminary, and final protective orders.

-How a Protective Order Disrupts Your Life in Virginia
+How a Restraining Order Disrupts Your Life in Virginia

 A protective order in Virginia issued against you can disrupt your life in many ways, including: